Mkr-mayank/Skin-Disease-Prediction/README.md

 - Images are standardized using `EfficientNetB0`'s `preprocess_input()` method.
 - Labels are transformed using `LabelEncoder` and then one-hot encoded using `to_categorical`.
-- Dataset split into training and validation sets (e.g., using `train_test_split` with stratification).
+- Dataset split into training and validation sets using `train_test_split` with stratification to maintain class balance.
+- Data Augmentation: A range of augmentation techniques (e.g., rotation, shift, flip, zoom) are applied to improve model generalization and handle variations in real-world images.

 ---